Soluto/kamus/README.md

 Find a bug?
 Have a missing feature?
 Please open an issue and let us know.
 We would like to help you using Kamus!
 Please notice: Do not report security issues on GitHub.
-We will delete imediatlly such issues.
+We will immediately delete such issues.